-- 38.1 Exterior Finishes - 38.1.1 After sample selection but prior to ordering exterior finish materials, General Contractor shall accumulate enough material samples to erect sample wall panels to further verify selections made for color and textural characteristics, and to represent completed Work for qualities of appearance, materials and construction; include sample masonry units (face and back-up wythes, plus accessories), window units, roofing finish, etc. to provide a complete representation of the exterior facade for approval by the Consultant; build mock-ups to comply with the following requirements: - 38.1.2 Build mock-ups well in advance of the time the finish materials will be needed for inclusion in the Work. - 38.1.3 Locate mock-ups at location as reviewed and approved by the Architect and University's Project Manager, generally within 10 feet of existing building, parallel to existing face of building, and exposed to sunlight during daylight hours.
-Mock-Up to be reviewed twice, once in direct sunlight and once in shade to confirm color characteristics of samples. - 38.1.4 Mock-ups Size One completed window shall serve as the Mock up for quality and finish standard for the project. - 38.1.5 Protect mock-ups from the elements with weather resistant membrane. - 38.1.6 Retain mock-ups during construction as a standard for judging completed Work. - 38.2 Interior Finishes - 38.2.1 After sample selection but prior to ordering interior finish materials, General Contractor shall accumulate enough material samples to erect sample to further verify selection made for color and textural characteristics, and to represent completed Work for qualities of appearance, materials and construction; include samples of interior finishes, including paint, wood stain, vinyl wallcovering, flooring and ceiling materials to provide a complete representation for approval by the Consultant; build mockups to comply with the following requirements: - 38.2.2 Build mock-ups well in advance of the time the finish materials will be needed for inclusion in the Work.
+- 38.1.2 Build mock-ups well in advance of the time the finish materials will be needed for inclusion in the Work. - 38.1.3 Locate mock-ups at location as reviewed and approved by the Architect and University's Project Manager, generally within 10 feet of existing building, parallel to existing face of building, and exposed to sunlight during daylight hours.
+Mock-Up to be reviewed twice, once in direct sunlight and once in shade to confirm color characteristics of samples. - 38.1.4 Mock-ups Size(s) for the following types shall be approximately 6' long by 4' high by full thickness. - 38.1.5 Protect mock-ups from the elements with weather resistant membrane. - 38.1.6 Retain mock-ups during construction as a standard for judging completed Work.
+When directed by the University's Project Manager or by the Consultant, demolish mock-ups and remove from the site. - 38.2 Interior Finishes - 38.2.1 After sample selection but prior to ordering interior finish materials, General Contractor shall accumulate enough material samples to erect sample to further verify selection made for color and textural characteristics, and to represent completed Work for qualities of appearance, materials and construction; include samples of interior finishes, including paint, wood stain, vinyl wallcovering, flooring and ceiling materials to provide a complete representation for approval by the Consultant; build mock-ups to comply with the following requirements: - 38.2.2 Build mock-ups well in advance of the time the finish materials will be needed for inclusion in the Work.
 Mock-ups may be on newly installed wall surfaces. - 38.2.3 Locate mock-ups with adequate illumination for observation under intended light levels. - 38.2.4 Retain mock-ups during construction as a standard for judging completed Work.
 When directed by the University's Project Manager or by the Consultant, remove mock-ups from site or incorporate into the completed work.